Golden retriever wearing a military style service dog vest.

 • Mindfulness exercises to support emotional regulation

-• Preparing for public access and real world environments
+• Public access and real world environments

-First class $185 and includes a treat pouch
+First class $185 (includes a treat pouch)

 Subsequent classes are $175